bean-mhm/img-aligner/docs/v0.1.0-alpha/tutorial.md

 > Hold \[Alt] while adjusting a drag control to slow down or \[Shift] to speed
 > up.

-# Optimization
+# Transform Optimization

-The _OPTIMIZATION_ section lets us adjust optimization parameters, which contain tooltips as well and are fairly straightforward.
-You can specify stop conditions in the _STOP IF_ section.
+The grid transform from the previous section will be jittered around in the first N iterations of optimization to potentially lower the cost.
+In the _TRANSFORM OPTIMIZATION_ section, we can specify how much the scale, rotation, and offset should be jittered around, and how many iterations will be spent on transform optimization.

 > [!TIP]
 > Hold \[Ctrl] and click on a slider to type in a value.

+We'll use the default values for this example.

+# Warp Optimization

+The _WARP OPTIMIZATION_ section lets us adjust grid warping strength.
+There's also a plot showing how the strength will change based on the number of iterations.

+> [!TIP]
+> Some controls contain tooltips that show up when you hover your mouse over the
+> title.
+Read these if you're confused.

+We won't change these parameters just yet.

+# Stop Conditions

-Once again, we won't change these settings for this example.
+You can specify stop conditions in the _STOP IF_ section, like the maximum number of iterations or the minimum change in cost.
+We won't change these settings for this example.

+# Starting Optimization

 4. Hit _Start Alignin'_ to start minimizing the cost (as explained in the [README](../../README.md)).